michael-collins/feeling-responsive/collections/_assignments/project-1.md

 #### Week 1: Concept development

-Use one of the five models to develop a concept.
 What makes for a good concept: [Concept Definition](http://ocean.otr.usm.edu/\~w135249/pdf/id240/Rengel%20Design%20Concept%20Definition.pdf), [Concept Formation](http://people.bu.edu/jgerring/documents/Conceptformation.pdf), [Design Concept Thoughts](http://vanseodesign.com/web-design/design-concept-thoughts/).

 1. **Concept(s):** Sketch, label, and write ideas in sketchbook.
    * Fill 3 to 5 pages of your sketchbook with project ideas.
 You may also work digitally if you prefer an all digital workflow, in which case, sketch the equivalent of 3 to 5 pages of a paper sketchbook.